-The inhibition percentage to microbial adhesion was performed by modifying the method applied by Coronel-León et al. (2016).
-According to the experimental design, 1 mL of each microorganism concentration (10^3 o 10^4 CFU mL^{-1}) was inoculated on the plastic film, with incubation at $37^{\circ}C$ for 24 hours.
+Inhibition adhesion percentage of mi-2.5 croorganisms on active biodegradable films concentration ( $10^3$ o $10^4$ CFU $mL^{-1}$ ) was inoculated on the plastic film, with incubation at $37^\circ C$ for 24 hours.
 At the end of the incubation period, each film was washed twice with 1 mL of distilled water to remove residues.
 1 mL of absolute ethanol was added, placing the plates in the extraction chamber for 24 hours to evaporate the alcohol.
-The plastic film was cut into a rectangle (8.75 cm^2), and placed on a slide where the crystal violet reagent ($500 \mu L$) was added and left for one minute.
+The plastic film was cut into a rectangle ( $8.75 \text{ cm}^2$ ), and placed on a slide where the crystal violet reagent ( $500 \mu L$ ) was added and left for one minute.
 Then, it was rinsed with distilled water to eliminate the excess of the reagent.
 Once dried with paper towel, it was cut into 8 pieces to introduce them in a test tube, adding 2 mL of absolute ethanol.
-Subsequently, $200 \mu L$ 96-well microplate to measure the concentration of the reagent by UV-Vis absorption spectrum in the SynergyTM HTX Multi-Mode Microplate Reader (BioTek Instruments, Winooski, United States) with an absorbance of 595 nm at 24.8°C.
+Subsequently, $200 \mu L$ of each solution was deposited in the wells of the 96-well microplate to measure the concentration of the reagent by UV-Vis absorption spectrum in the SynergyTM HTX Multi-Mode Microplate Reader (BioTek Instruments, Winooski, United States) with an absorbance of 595 nm at $24.8^{\circ}C$ .